scottweaver/scala-interview/interview-questions.md

 2. Many of the structures that have a `map` function also have a `flatmap` function as well.
 What does `flatmap` do?
 How is it different than `map`?

 3. The structures with both `map` and `flatmap` have a special term that describes them relative to functional programming.
 What is that term?

+4. What is a type class?
+Give me an example of a good use of a type class.